Water is a renewable resource, thanks to the natural process of evaporation and precipitation.

 Renewable resources are those that can be refilled naturally over time.
 They include resources such as sunlight, wind, and certain types of biomass.

-Is Water a Renewable Resource
+Is Water Renewable

 Water cycle and how it contributes to water's renewability